PennLINC/FlywheelTools/Paper.md

 # Introduction

-Paragraph 1.
+> Paragraph 1.
 The challenge of reproducible neuroscience.
 What is the state of the field / why is this needed?
 End paragraph by pointing out two major advances in reproducibility: imaging databases and bids

+As the field of neuroimaging continues to grow, the datasets being collected have likewise seen rapid growth in volume, variety, and velocity.
+This expansion provides researchers with novel opportunities to answer questions using much larger sample sizes, but also presents challenges to reproducibility.
+Researchers can take different steps on different operating systems while attempting to carry out the same analyses or replicate results, and such small methodical differences can equate to disparate analysis results **[CITE examples?]**.
+Two major advances in the field help to stave off the reproducibility challenge: imaging databases, and Brain Imaging Data Structure (BIDS).

-Paragraph 2.
+> Paragraph 2.
 Imaging databases.
 How do they help reproducibility?
 What platforms are out there?
 How does flywheel fit and why is it good?

-Paragraph 3.
+> Paragraph 3.
 BIDS – a major response to the reproducibility challenge.
 Would define what BIDS seeks to achieve, how it was developed, and what does it get users (inc BIDS APPS).

-Paragraph 4.
+> Paragraph 4.
 Heudiconv.
 How do users usually get their data into BIDS?
 What is a typical heudiconv workflow?
 End by noting that this workflow is NOT present in flywheel at present, and that reproducible curation of data is absolutely essential for true reproducible science .
 This sets up the gap in the field / unmet need for your product.

-Paragraph 5: Goals of paper.
+> Paragraph 5: Goals of paper.
 Say explicitly what you are trying to do with this tool.
 Orient reader to outline of paper.
 Close with a strong statement on the functionality of the tool.

 Data curation in the field of neuroimaging is a fundamental task necessary for creating scalable, reproducible science.
 As the volume, velocity, and variety of